On the local consequence of modal Product logic: standard completeness and decidability

-For what concerns the logic $\Vdash_{M[0,1]_\Pi}$, we can gain inspiration in the work developed in \cite{CeEs22}, in the context of Description Logics.
-The results presented there prove the decidability of the set of theorems of the standard product logic with valued accessibility relations (i.e., that it is decidable whether, for an arbitrary $\varphi$, $\Vdash_{M[0,1]_\Pi} \varphi$ or not).
-The approach from the previous work can be easily adapted to prove decidability of the logical entailment $\Vdash_{M[0,1]_\Pi}$, and furthermore, to prove that $\Vdash_{M[0,1]_\Pi}$ coincides with $\Vdash_{M\Pi}$, as we will see in the last section.
-However, while inspiring, it is far from pointing towards a solution for the analogous questions over the logics of crisp models.
-There, the method used to build back a (possibly infinite) $[0,1]$-valued Kripke model relies in modifying the value of the accessibility relation, and moving it freely in the interval $(0,1)$, which of course is not possible if this accessibility relation is expected to be crisp (i.e., either $0$ or $1$, precisely).
+Regarding the logic $\Vdash_{M[0,1]\Pi}$, we can draw inspiration from the work developed in \cite{CeEs22} within the context of Description Logics.
+The results presented there establish the decidability of the set of theorems of the standard product logic with valued accessibility relations.
+In other words, the question of whether $\Vdash_{M[0,1]\Pi} \varphi$ for an arbitrary formula $\varphi$ is decidable.
+As we will see in the final section, the ideas from that previous work can be generalized to prove the decidability of the logical entailment $\Vdash_{M[0,1]\Pi}$, and furthermore, to show that $\Vdash_{M[0,1]\Pi}$ coincides with $\Vdash_{M\Pi}$.

+However, despite being inspiring, these previous ideas do not offer a solution, nor a direction in which to work to solve the analogous questions regarding logics of crisp models.
+In the earlier reference, the method used to reconstruct a (possibly infinite) $[0,1]$-valued Kripke model crucially relies on modifying the value of the accessibility relation and freely moving it within the interval $(0,1)$.
+This freedom is, of course, not possible when the accessibility relation is expected to be crisp (i.e., taking values precisely in $\{0,1\}$).

-One of the main results presented in this paper closes the above open question, answering positively to the decidability of $\Vdash_{K[0,1]_\Pi}$.
+One of the main results we present in this paper is the following one, closing the above open question of decidability of $\Vdash_{K[0,1]_\Pi}$ in a positive way.

 \begin{theorem}[Decidability of $\Vdash_{K[0,1]_\Pi}$] For any $\Gamma \cup \{\varphi\}\subseteq_{\omega}Fm$, the problem of determining whether or not